Does your elbow sometimes feel like you are sun tanning in Las Vegas in the summer without any SPF protection?

 Here’s the thing:

-The burning pain and feeling of heat in your upper forearm and elbow is most likely a symptom of a larger problem.
+The elbow burning sensation is most likely a symptom of a larger problem.

 Repetitive strain injuries that disturb your elbow can be quite frustrating to conquer, so please read this article to the very end so you know exactly what you are dealing with.